SESYNC-ci/ci-spring2016/Lessons/shiny.md

 shinyApp(ui = ui, server = server)
 ```

 -   Alternatively, split the template into two files named `ui.R` and `server.R` and save these files in the same folder.
+We will use this second option here to make an app.

 ``` r
 # ui.R